alexioso/Spotfire-Excel-Export/README.md

 Youtube video:

-Follow the below instructions to use export_excel.py
+Follow the below instructions in Spotfire to use export_excel.py
+***Note this only works in client Spotfire unless you have the appropriate imports setup in Spotfire Web Server***

 1. Import data
 2. Add data table visual and color as desired